-If argument A is omitted or is 0, then command will just display information about current firmware level located in ROM and in RAM.
+If argument A is omitted or is 0, then command will check the images and just display information about current firmware level located in ROM and in RAM.

 If bit 0 of argument A is set, command updates configuration area of the ROM chip.